|Images copyright DC COMICS|

 PART FORTY-TWO OF FAVOURITE COMICS OF THE PAST - SHOWCASE #94 (EXPANDED)...

-Apparently (if I've got my comics history right), SHOWCASE #94 was originally intended to publish the first appearance of JACK KIRBY's ORION Of The NEW GODS, until DC COMICS decided to give the series its own mag.
-Because of that, the last issue of Showcase to appear was #93 in 1970.
+Apparently (if I've got my comics history right), SHOWCASE #94 was originally intended to publish the first appearance of JACK KIRBY's ORION Of The NEW GODS, until DC COMICS decided to give the series its own title.
+Because of that, the last issue of Showcase was #93 in 1970.
 Number 94 eventually turned up in '77, featuring the debut of The New DOOM PATROL, who also starred in #s 95 & 96.
 Incidentally, ROBOT MAN's new body was inspired by JOHN BYRNE's character - ROG-2000.

 And now for the eagerly anticipated (cough) personal bit.
 On the Saturday I first bought this issue, I was making my way home just as it was getting dark, and took a detour through the grounds of one of my old schools.
 On the far side of a putting green adjacent to the school grounds was a small wooded area, the silhouette of which, it seemed to me in the gathering gloom, was the perfect double of the background on the comic's cover.
 That's why, even today, I can't look at one without also thinking of the other.